nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.settings` file if AdapterRemoval is selected.
 You will only find the FASTQ files in the results directory if you provide ` --save_preprocessed_reads` .
-If this is selected, you may recieve different combinations of FASTQ files for each sample depending on the input types - e.g. whether you have merged or not, or if you're supplying both single- and paired-end reads.
+If this is selected, you may receive different combinations of FASTQ files for each sample depending on the input types - e.g. whether you have merged or not, or if you're supplying both single- and paired-end reads.

 Note that the FASTQ files may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as complexity filtering, host removal, run merging etc..

 ### Porechop

+[Porechop](https://github.com/rrwick/Porechop) is a tool for finding and removing adapters from Oxford Nanopore reads.
+Adapters on the ends of reads are trimmed and if a read has an adapter in its middle, it is considered a chimeric and it chopped into separate reads.

 <details markdown="1">
 <summary>Output files</summary>